binste/dbt-ibis/README.md

 ```

 ## Limitations
 * There is no database connection available in the Ibis `model` functions.
-Hence, you cannot use Ibis functions which would require this.
+Hence, you cannot use Ibis functionality which would require this.
 * For non-Ibis models, seeds, snapshots, and for sources, you need to specify the data types of the columns.
 See "Basic example" above.

 ## Integration with DBT